 Although Geelong has never appeared on any tourism advertising for Australia, local residents seem to have a strange affection for their home town, which is reflected in their obscene love of the Cats.
 They seem to have that small town mentality that sees life in a fishbowl as a great thing, and the big smokes like Melbourne as being a production line of grim and unhappy people.

+Even though it wasn't the most successful club of the 20th century, Geelong did have a habit of of producing some of the most charismatic players and those with the most creative flair.
 King of them all was Gary Ablett.
 Gary kicked 9 goals in a losing grand final and 14 goals in a losing home and away game.
 In the 1993 season, he kicked 10 or more goals in a losing side on three separate occasions.
 He had the ability to mark on player's shoulders and his personal highlights package is arguably the greatest of all time.

 It is also interesting to note that Geelong produced the first Aboriginal champion in the form of Polly Farmer.
-Despite being highly skilled, Aborigines have long struggled with the discipline that compelled them to curtail their natural flair.
+Despite being highly skilled, Aborigines long struggled with the discipline that compelled them to curtail their natural flair.
 A club like Geelong was ideal for Polly as it extended him the freedom to showcase his talents.
 Rather than change Polly to suit the club, the club changed itself to suit him.
 Farmer's ability to handball as far as some players kicked revolutionised the game and created a new style of play at Geelong.

 The Geelong club also launched the coaching career of Malcolm Blight.
 Freakishly skilled and flamboyant as a player, Blight fitted into the club like a hand in a glove.
 The fan's tolerance of individuality allowed him to be enigmatic, attacking, unaccountable and cutting-edge.
 Under his rein, the Cats appeared in four grand finals.
 Also under his rein, the club produced a list of all time club champions including names like Hocking, Ablett, Couch, Lidner, Hinkley, Brownless and Stonenam.